Jesus Saves Sinners by the Grace of God

 The Church does not condemn all heterosexual behaviour on the basis that some heterosexuals commit the sins of adultery, fornication, lust and rape.

 We affirm therefore that common decency, basic honesty and elementary logic require that gays and lesbians receive the same thoughtful consideration.
 That some homosexuals commit the sins of adultery, fornication, lust and rape does not warrant the conclusion that all gays and lesbians deserve unqualified condemnation.
 Our mission is to make all Christians aware of this basic truth.

 Stack of Bibles

-An unbiased gramatico-historical hermeneutic leads us to conclude that Bible verses which are alleged to prohibit sexual union between men, were intended in context, to address sins of idolatry, rebellion, self-indulgence, abuse or grossly irresponsible behaviour, Genesis 19:4–10, Leviticus 18:22, 20:13, Romans 1:21–27, 1 Corinthians 8:9–11, 1 Timothy 1:8–11, Jude 7 and not committed faithful, non-cultic same sex partnerships.
+An unbiased gramatico-historical hermeneutic leads us to conclude that Bible verses which are alleged to prohibit sexual union between men, were intended in context, to address sins of idolatry, rebellion, self-indulgence, abuse or grossly irresponsible behaviour, Genesis 19:4–10, Leviticus 18:22, 20:13, Romans 1:21–27, 1 Corinthians 8:9–11, 1 Timothy 1:8–11, Jude 7 and not committed faithful, non-cultic same sex partnerships or gay marriage.

-We affirm that no verse of scripture warning against sexual immorality describes individuals in committed, faithful, same sex relationship, who are authentic followers of Jesus Christ.
+We affirm that no verse of scripture warning against sexual immorality describes individuals in committed, faithful, same sex relationship or gay marriage, who are authentic followers of Jesus Christ.
 Communicating this vital truth is part of our mission.

 What about Homogenital Acts?